 But Icardi is a footballing pest worthy of the match-winning metaphor.
 If Inter were a boxer he’d be their knockout blow – behind on points, losing control of the contest and on the ropes, he is capable of unleashing a torrent of unanswered shots to seal victory from the jaws of defeat.

 Milan got stronger as the derby clash wore on.
 Having gone behind twice, they came back.
-Head coach Vincenzo Montella, who remains under pressure, made important tactical tweaks in the second half and it looked as if they were on the verge of pulling off an extraordinary win.
+Then head coach Vincenzo Montella made important tactical tweaks in the second half and it looked as if they were on the verge of pulling off an extraordinary win.